 Social life is extremely important to Arabs.
 They like to share a daily coffee time by sitting on the floor and drinking coffee from cups without handles.
 Their diet basically consists of wheat bread and porridge made with boiled meat or chicken.

 The Yemeni Arabs have had a close association with Islam throughout their history; and today, nearly all of the Yemeni Arab (both in the Republic of Yemen, and in Libya), are Muslims.
 About half of them are Zaydis Muslims, 40 percent are Shafi 'ites, and five percent are Ismailis.

-What are their needs?
 Yemeni Arabs, be they in Yemen or Libya, have almost no chance to hear that Jesus Christ is the only one who can save sinners.
-They are only exposed to various forms of Islam, a religion that only counts Jesus to be a teacher or prophet, but not the final savior.
+They are only exposed to various forms of Islam, a religion that only counts Jesus to be a teacher or prophet, but not the final Savior.

 Ask God to give Arab believers opportunities to share the love of Christ with Yemenis in Libya.

 Pray that their traditional Muslim culture will soften, creating open doors for the gospel to be preached among them.

 Ask the Holy Spirit to open the hearts of Muslim Arabs towards Christians so that they will be receptive to the Savior that Christians worship.

 Ask the Lord to raise up strong local churches and a Disciple-Making movement among Yemeni Arabs in Yemen and Libya.

 * Pray for completion of Bible translation in this people group's primary language.